 - U.S. Constitutional History

 - Children and Society

-David S. Tanenhaus is Professor and Chair of the UNLV History Department and the James E. Rogers Professor of History and Law at the William S. Boyd School of Law.
+David S. Tanenhaus is a Professor in the UNLV History Department and the James E. Rogers Professor of History and Law at the William S. Boyd School of Law.
 From 2004 to 2012, Tanenhaus served as editor of Law and History Review.
 He is now General Editor, with Franklin E. Zimring, of NYU Press’s Youth, Crime, and Justice Series.
 For the series, he is writing a book entitled The Prosecution Never Rests: The Power Politics of Juvenile Justice Reform in the 1990s.

 Tanenhaus is a Phi Beta Kappa graduate of Grinnell College and received his M.A. and Ph.D. in U.S. History from the University of Chicago.
 Since coming to UNLV in 1997, he has taught courses on American legal and constitutional history, the Gilded Age and Progressive Era, children and society, and introductory surveys of U.S. History.